 Some of the best things to do on St. John are hiking the trails from beach to mountain top, snorkeling at Trunk Bay, visiting the remains of sugar plantations, going diving, spending time at the beaches or even just taking a two hour tour to the best viewpoints in the island.

-St Croix, on the other hand, is known for being a cultural and historical destination.
+The best things to do in St Croix, on the other hand are cultural and historical based.
 It is the largest island within the US Virgin Island territory but the least visited one as it is about 2 hours away by Ferry from St Thomas and about 30 minutes flight.
-If you end up visiting St Croix, start your adventure at Christiansted.
+When visiting St Croix, the best thing to do is start your adventure in the city of Christiansted.
 From there you can visit the historic fort or visit the Buck Island.
 Buck Island is one of the only three underwater national monuments in the United States.
 While in St Croix make sure to visit Captain Morgan Rum distillery, and Rainbow beach.
 If you are in luck you could take a Bioluminescent Bay kayak tour.

-- Saint John: We did not spend the night so we could not give you a valid recommendation.
+- Saint John Hotels: We did not spend the night so we could not give you a valid recommendation.
 Yet, here is a list of hotels you could look at.

 The Complete 6 Day Itinerary To Visit The US Virgin Islands

-We have created this 6 day itinerary to the USVI based on our trip, including the fact the best flight deal we found was flying into St. Croix but then leaving from St. Thomas.
+We have created this 6 day itinerary to the US Virgin Islands based on our trip.
+We built this vacation around the fact that the best flight deal we found was flying into St. Croix and leaving from St. Thomas.
 If you only have 5 days to explore USVI, I recommend 2 days in St. Croix, 2 days in St. Thomas and 1 day in St Johns.
 If you have less than 5 days then focus on going to St. Thomas and St John, keeping in mind that the most beautiful beaches are in St. John.
 We hope this Itinerary for US Virgin Islands helps you plan your dream vacation to USVI.